castacks/castacks.github.io/_posts/2021-08-31-xplane-ros.md

 ## XPlaneROS Overview

-**XPlaneROS** is the ROS wrapper which interfaces with the simulator using NASA's [XPlaneConnect](https://github.com/nasa/XPlaneConnect).
-Once this is running, the user can simply take up the useful information from existing messages published over ROS topics and hence, provides an abstraction layer over the simulator.
+**XPlaneROS** interfaces with XPlane 11 using NASA's [XPlaneConnect](https://github.com/nasa/XPlaneConnect).
+With XPlaneROS, the information from XPlane is published over ROS topics.
+The ROSplane integration then uses this information to generate actuator commands for ailerons, rudder, elevator, and throttle based on higher-level input to the system.
+These actuator commands are then sent to XPlane through XPlaneConnect.

 <!-- <img src="images/xplane_ros_arch.png" alt="architecture"
 	title="architectur" />  -->
 <figure>
  <img src="/img/posts/2021-08-31-xplane-ros/xplane_ros_arch.png" alt="Planning" style="width:99%"/>
  <figcaption>
-A pictorial overview of the ROS wrapper
+A pictorial overview of the XPlaneROS.
  </figcaption>
 </figure>
 <!-- ![XPlaneROS Arch](images/xplane_ros_arch.png) -->

-In addition, we decided to integrate **ROSplane** with **XPlaneROS** for the controllers.
-ROSplane makes use of Dubins' Path Theory and Vector Fields for waypoint following and uses PID controllers.
-A whole traffic-pattern following was run using the stack.
+ROSplane uses a cascaded control structure and has the ability to follow waypoints with Dubin's Paths.
+XPlaneROS provides additional capabilities to follow a select set of motion primitives.
 There have also been some extensions to ROSplane like employing a proper takeoff, additional control loops for vertical velocity rates and a rudimentary autonomous landing sequence.

+The video below shows an aircraft taking off from a general aviation airport.

 <!-- [![Autonomous Takeoff with XPlaneROS](https://img.youtube.com/vi/StTqXEQ2l-Y/0.jpg)](https://www.youtube.com/watch?v=UGCb0Ccn-VI&list=PLeWqkg3BNnzHeSgbRMOHzG30cd8xPP357&index=1 "Autonomous Takeoff with XplaneROS") -->